crystal-lang/rfcs/text/0017-improved-annotations.md

 The `#annotations` method returns annotations matching the provided type.
 The provided type doesn't have to be a class-based annotation itself; but instead could be an non-annotation abstract parent type, or even a module.
-A new optional `is_a` parameter (default `false`) expands the search to include annotations whose types inherit from or include the provided type.
+A new optional `is_a` parameter (default `false`) expands the search to include class-based annotations whose types inherit from or include the provided type.
-No error is raised if there are no annotations of the provided type to allow for forward-compatibility if one were to be implemented in the future.
+This enables polymorphic annotation queries—for example, finding all `Constraint` subclass annotations with `@type.annotations(Constraint, is_a: true)`.

 The `#annotation` method remains unchanged and _only_ accepts existing annotations, or a class-based annotation.